Nueva Vizcaya: Geography

 Surrounded by North Luzon's three large mountain ranges, Nueva Vizcaya is generally mountainous, varying from steep mountains to rolling hills, with some valleys and plains.
 It is bordered on the west by the Cordillera mountains, on the east by the Sierra Madre mountains, and on the south by the Caraballo Mountains.
 The province (and the entire Cagayan Valley) are separated from the Central Luzon plains by the Caraballo Mountains.

 The province has a total land area of 3,975.67 km2.
 The southernmost province in the Cagayan Valley region, Nueva Vizcaya lies approximately 268 km north of Metro Manila and can be reached by land via the Cagayan Valley Road (Maharlika Highway).

 Administrative divisions

 Nueva Vizcaya comprises 15 municipalities, with Bayombong as the provincial capital and major educational center, Bambang (the agricultural hub) and Solano (the financial district) as the major commercial centers, and Kayapa as the summer capital and "vegetable bowl" of the province.
-All municipalities are encompassed by a lone legislative district.
+All municipalities are encompassed by a lone legislative district, but are separated into two districts for purposes of representation in its provincial board.
+The 1st District comprises the municipalities of Ambaguio, Bagabag, Bayombong, Diadi, Quezon, Solano and Villaverde, while the 2nd District is composed of the municipalities of Alfonso Castañeda, Aritao, Bambang, Dupax del Norte, Dupax del Sur, Kayapa, Kasibu and Santa Fe.

 Geographically, the western half of Nueva Vizcaya is part of the main Cordilleras, while its eastern half is part of the Caraballos, the meeting point of the Cordilleras and the Sierra Madre.
-There have been grassroot moves to reunify Nueva Vizcaya with the Cordilleras due to cultural and geographical harmony, however, none have been introduced in Congress.
+There have been grassroot moves to reunify Nueva Vizcaya with the Cordillera Region due to cultural and geographical harmony, however, none have been introduced in Congress.